HoldenCreative/wp_weeverapps/readme.txt

 = Can I customize the look and feel of the mobile app? =

+Yes!
+You can customize your app in a number of ways:

-You can upload custom graphics for the load screen, logo, and other images for the app in the 'Logo, Images and Theme' tab in the Weever Apps Configuration screen.
-Additional documentation to do advanced customization of CSS and HTML coming soon.
+1. Upload custom graphics for the load screen, logo, and other images for the app in the 'Logo, Images and Theme' tab in the Weever Apps Configuration screen

-The template for the individual content screens can currently be found in templates/content-single.php with a more robust theming system planned.
+1. Copy templates/weever-content-single.php to your current theme to customize the look of individual pages / posts
+1. Add custom CSS in the 'Logo, Images and Theme' tab, under 'Advanced Theme Settings'

+You can determine the appropriate CSS classes to use by loading your private app URL in a Webkit browser such as Google Chrome or Safari, and inspecting the appropriate HTML elements.

 == Screenshots ==